sharpdev-me/SNKMD/README.md

 - Create an API, similar to how programs like tModLoader and Forge work
 - Create a wiki for mod developers

+## Mod Ideas

+I need to know what I need to implement in the API, so please let me know about any ideas you have!
+You can either send me a message on Discord (SharpDev#1101), or you can open an Issue here on GitHub.
+Thank you!

 <hr/>

 ## Running